 - Energy: There’s not much you can do about this, other than manage it.
-If you see a good reason in spending some of your people energy for a short period, all is well.
-So, why are you interested in that conversation and how will you escape?
+If you see a good reason in spending some of your people energy for a short period, you can do it (so find a reason).
+Why are you interested in that conversation, also perhaps build in an escape before you start – how will you escape?

 - Why bother?
 Be clear on why you’re engaging in the discussion.
 If it’s part of a work thing, or you want to get to know them more (so you can decide on having further discussions/ working together etc); that’s a good reason.
 If you can’t find a reason, you’re likely to feel fake.
 Can you be bothered to fake it without reason?
 Find your reason, which may be as simple as deciding if you want to get to know somebody better.